Chart Color Schemes

 Scarborough - Newport is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Scarborough - Newport's dwelling structures, as per the latest Census, consisted of 71.8% houses and 28.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 68.2% houses and 31.8% other dwellings.
-The home ownership level in Scarborough - Newport was 40.1%, with mortgaged dwellings at 31.5% and rented ones at 28.4%.
-The median monthly mortgage repayment in the area was $2,100, higher than Brisbane metro's average of $1,733.
+Scarborough - Newport's dwelling structure, as per the latest Census, consisted of 71.8% houses and 28.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Brisbane metro's 68.2% houses and 31.8% other dwellings.
+Home ownership in Scarborough - Newport stood at 40.1%, with the rest being mortgaged (31.5%) or rented (28.4%).
+The median monthly mortgage repayment was $2,100, higher than Brisbane metro's average of $1,733.
 The median weekly rent figure was $405, compared to Brisbane metro's $350.
-Nationally, Scarborough - Newport's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+Nationally, Scarborough - Newport's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing